OscarAzeem/InformaticaPowerCenter/InfoPowerCenter.md

     * $PMLookuFileDir: $PMRootDir/LkpFiles
     * $PMStorageDir: $PMRootDir/Storage

+## Using a Parameter .par variable inside a Mapping or Workflow
+*

 ## Session Conditionals
 * A session can be conditioned to follow a next session if the first session succeed or fail, the options to configure such option are described below:
     * $s_sesssion_name.Status=SUCCEEDED